oracle-livelabs/converged/microservices-cicd/app-deploy/app-deploy.md

 ### Prerequisites

-* An Oracle Cloud paid account or free trial.
-To sign up for a trial account with $300 in credits for 30 days, click [Sign Up](http://oracle.com/cloud/free).
 * The OKE cluster and the Autonomous Transaction Processing databases that you created in Lab 1

 ## Task 1: Deploy all the microservices and the FrontEnd UI